huntbrooks85/WRAP/README.md

 Mr. Hunter Brooks -> hcb98@nau.edu
 Mr. Dan Caselden -> dancaselden@gmail.com

+Slack Community: Email Mr. Hunter Brooks for a link to the slack community.

 <h2> 📖 Acknowledgments </h2>

 1) If you were to publish any of the data gathered by WRAP please make sure that you are correctly acknowledging where the data comes from.
 Below is a thank you for all of the hard scientists that made all of the catalogs in WRAP.